furtrade/Macronomicon/README.md

 ## Description

+_<span style="color:#8A2BE2">Within the accursed tome's brittle pages, chaotic scrawlings converge into an eldritch script, describing macros both alien and familiar.
+These arcane glyphs, seething with malevolent life, whisper of spells unseen by mortal eyes, yet resonant with memories you cannot fully grasp.</span>_

 Are you using Health Potions?
 What about Healthstones, Mana Potions, or Explosives?
 Well this addon might be perfect for you.
 Macronomicon provides mutating macros which are auto-refreshed with the best consumables present in